Taliesin West: After Wright's death

 After Wright's death, his son-in-law William Wesley Peters formed Taliesin Associated Architects, which was headquartered at Taliesin West and operated as part of the Frank Lloyd Wright Foundation.
 Wright's architectural school continued to operate from the complex as well, enrolling no more than 35 students at a time.
 Olgivanna Wright took over Taliesin West's operations and management, approving every major change to Taliesin West, including the designs of students' tents.
 Iovanna still lived in the Sun Cottage and choreographed performances at the music pavilion, inviting apprentices to participate.
 The nearby Cabaret Theatre hosted formal dinners and film screenings on Saturdays.
 Apprentices had to attend lectures on Sundays and construction courses during the mornings.
 They spent the rest of their time maintaining the buildings, working on designs, or constructing structures.
 Taliesin West's communal lifestyle did not suit everyone: for instance, Peters's second wife Svetlana Alliluyeva left him in part because she disapproved of the lifestyle.

 Tourism to Taliesin West increased after Wright's death, even though the fellowship never promoted the structures.
 Tours were initially hosted on weekdays and Sundays, and they included a slideshow and photographs of Wright.
 Visitors included major figures such as the publisher Henry Luce and his wife Clare Boothe Luce; the politicians Allen Dulles, Adlai Stevenson II, John Kenneth Galbraith, and William Benton; the art collector Peggy Guggenheim; and the actor Charles Laughton.

+Archival records of Taliesin Associated Architects, including materials related to major Arizona projects such as ASU's Gammage Memorial Auditorium, are held in university collections such as the Arizona State University Library's Special Collections.
+These collections hold drawings, photos, project files, and more from the firm established after Frank Lloyd Wright's death.